tgrunnagle/playing-card-gen/README.md

 ```

 ## To run the google drive example
+`/examples/example_google_config.json` shows how to configure the generator to pull assets from Google drive.

 The example renders a card defined in a Google sheet, using images stored in Google drive.
 You'll need to do some set up, however, due to Google drive permissions.
 The app can only interact with files it created in your drive or a shared one.
 To get started you'll need to upload the assets to the drive.

 ### 1. [Create a Google app](https://console.developers.google.com/).